The Home Base for Competitive Intel Pros to Collaborate and Thrive

 • Honest feedback from peers and leaders.

-Product Marketing and Competitive Intel folks at leading companies have joined Healthy Competition
+Competitive Intel and Product Marketing practitioners at leading companies have joined Healthy Competition

-• Ask questions, join discussions, and search the community's history for topics that are relevant to you.
+• Learn what others are thinking about, join in on discussions, and search for topics that are relevant to you.

 • Tactical advice to build Competitive Intelligence programs.